jherzberg/RLearningGroup/faq.md

-# Frequently Asked Questions
+<h1 id="frequently-asked-questions">Frequently Asked Questions</h1>

-## What is R?
+<h2 id="what-is-r-">What is R?</h2>
-R is a programming language.
+<p>R is a programming language. </p>

-## What is R Studio?
+<h2 id="what-is-r-studio-">What is R Studio?</h2>
-R Studio is an Integrated Development Environment (IDE) for R.
+<p>R Studio is an Integrated Development Environment (IDE) for R. </p>

-## What does Integrated Development Environment mean?
+<h2 id="what-does-integrated-development-environment-mean-">What does Integrated Development Environment mean?</h2>
-R Studio is a way for you to _run_ R code.
+<p>R Studio is a way for you to <em>run</em> R code.
 If you type R commands in Microsoft Word, nothing will happen.
-If you type them in RStudio, something will.
+If you type them in RStudio, something will.</p>

-## Who is Josh and who put him in charge?
+<h2 id="who-is-josh-and-who-put-him-in-charge-">Who is Josh and who put him in charge?</h2>
-Josh is a data scientist with a small real estate analytics company.
+<p>Josh is a data scientist with a small real estate analytics company.
 He started this group so he gets to lead it for now.
 He wants to learn R for graduate school which he hopes to attend this fall.
-He knows Python pretty well.
+He knows Python pretty well.</p>

-## Why should I learn R?
+<h2 id="why-should-i-learn-r-">Why should I learn R?</h2>
-R is a great language for doing replicable data analysis.
+<p>R is a great language for doing replicable data analysis.
 This might be a regression, a visualization, an exploration, anything!
-It's not so great for building pipeines and repeated processes.
+It&#39;s not so great for building pipeines and repeated processes.</p>

-## Can I contribute to the group page?
+<h2 id="can-i-contribute-to-the-group-page-">Can I contribute to the group page?</h2>
-Yes!
+<p>Yes!
 But you need to make a branch and a pull request.
-To do this, you'll need to learn [some of the basics of git](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests)
+To do this, you&#39;ll need to learn <a href="https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests">some of the basics of git</a>  </p>